NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/view_and_export_GEES2_images.md

 Map.centerObject(image, 10);
 ```

-## The user should then manually search each image for their object of interest.
-**Unfortunately, our team was unable to find a model that can differentiate between ocean, waves, and clouds from an anomaly.
-Models such as these may exist, and the user is encouraged to try to find them, as manually searching these large images can take an extensive amount of time.**

 ## The user should manually copy and paste the image name of positive identificaitons of the object of interest into a separate excel csv file named "positive_IDs" into a column named "image_ID".

 Only have the 1 column in this csv file.
 Open the csv file in a notepad app to make sure there are no hidden characters (usually commas).